decentralized-identity/presentation-exchange/spec/spec.md

 ### Embed Targets

-The following section details where the _Presentation Submission_ is to be embedded within a target data structure, as well as how to formulate the [JSONPath](https://goessner.net/articles/JsonPath/) expressions to select the claims within the target data structure.
+The following section details where the _Presentation Manifest_ is to be embedded within a target data structure, as well as how to formulate the [JSONPath](https://goessner.net/articles/JsonPath/) expressions to select the claims within the target data structure.

 #### Embed Locations

-The following are the locations at which the `presentation_submission` object
+The following are the locations at which the `presentation_manifest` object
 ****MUST**** be embedded for known target formats.
 For any location besides the top level of the embed target, the location is described in JSONPath syntax.